Linux servers

 - PHP 8.3, Python 3.12, SQLite, certbot

-- Streamed back to your browser via SSE
+- Output streamed live to your browser

-$ unzip -q ~/uploads/site.zip -d ~/public_html/ Archive: ~/uploads/site.zip inflating: index.html, about.html, css/main.css ... $ ls ~/public_html | head index.html about.html styles.css images/ manifest.json $ apachectl -t Syntax OK $ sudo systemctl reload apache2 reloaded gracefully (0.4s) $ curl -sI https://alice.sshgrid.com | head -1 HTTP/2 200 ✓ live at https://alice.sshgrid.com · 2.4s DONE
+$ unzip -q ~/uploads/site.zip -d ~/public_html/ inflating: index.html, about.html, css/main.css ... $ apachectl -t Syntax OK $ sudo systemctl reload apache2 reloaded gracefully (0.4s) $ curl -sI https://alice.sshgrid.com | head -1 HTTP/2 200 ✓ live at https://alice.sshgrid.com · 2.4s DONE

-Your site is live, with SSL, on a real domain.
+Live, with SSL, on a real domain.

 Your subdomain is included free.
 Bring your own whenever — point an A record, ask the agent, and the cert lands automatically and renews itself.